AlexDralur/hangman-game-python/README.md

 Cause🛠: The function being called was wrong.

-Resolution✅: Change the structure of function and function being called.
+Resolution✅: Change the structure of the function and the function being called.
 ***

 Problem 🐞: Start game function entering a loop without continuing the game.

 Cause🛠: The conditions for the while loop where not considered because of the logic applied.

-Resolution✅: Change the condition (from OR to AND).
+Resolution✅: Change the condition from OR to AND.
 ***

 Problem 🐞: Endgame function was breaking the game.

 Cause🛠: Since the function is the base to the end, either winning or losing, another parameter was necessary to differentiate.

-Resolution✅: Second paramenter added to run the function.
+Resolution✅: A second parameter was added to run the function.
 ***

 ## **Deployment**
-I deployed the page on Heroku via the following procedure: - ​
+I deployed the application on Heroku via the following procedure: - ​
 1. Push the code to the Github [repository](https://github.com/AlexDralur/hangman-game-python).
-2. Log in or Sign up to Heroku where you need to create a new app.
+2. Log in or sign up to Heroku where you need to create a new app.
 3. Select a unique name.
 4. In the settings tab reveal the config vars, for this project one had to be added per Code Institutes guidance.
 5. For KEY, input PORT and for VALUE, input 8000 and click add.